biohazard2u/GPGS_plugin/README.md

 This plugin adds to the Unity3D game engine all of the Google Play Game Services funcionality.

 These are:
+	*SignIn - SignOut
 	*LeaderBoard
 	*Achievements
 	*Cloud Save
-	*Multiplayer
+	*Multiplayer P2P
+	*Turn Base Multiplayer

 Important Note:
-The GPGS API has been build to allow multiplayer functionality by sending P2P (peer 2 peer) messages only.
-Therefore, both players have to be connected at the same time.
-This means that multiplayer games with a turn-based gameplay functionality will require another approach.

-From Google Documentation:
-You can send messages only when your GamesClient is connected to the room, and only to participants who are also connected to the room.
-Messages that you send when you're not connected or when the recipient is not connected will not be delivered.
+Make sure you have the latest google-play-services library to access to the latest Turn Based Multiplayer funcionality.

 Also, Google is currently working on a similar plugin.
+Their plugin doesn't have the Multiplayer P2P and Turn Base Funcionality yet, but I'm sure it won't be long.

 At this moment, I have yet to upload the C# part of the plugin.
+You may request it to me if you need it.

+For this pluging to work, you will need to add in your Unity3D project / Assets/Plugins/Android folder:
+	- Your Android Manifest file (AndroidManifest.xml)
+	- The android suport library (android-support-v4.jar)
+	- The latest google play services library (google-play-services.jar)
+	- This plugin library (a jar file with all java clases in it: gpgs-XXX-plugin.jar)

+Any doubts on how to use it, drop me a line.

 This code strictly follows the Google Documentation.

 This code has been written by Marcos Zalacain.